 - No clear distinction between life and work – It will be hard to get used to this lifestyle.

 - Internet connection can be a challenge – Not everyone has the best internet at home, but it is actually a matter of life and death for many things.

 As a very experienced player in the remote working environment, Giftpack introduced a series of softwares and created the Human Resource Management System to help make things easier for both parties.
-Our team is made up by people who love to experience new things, the software list below is what we are using now for daily trifles after numerous trial-and-errors:
+Our team is made up by people who love to experience new things, the list of software below is what we have used / are using now for daily trifles after numerous trial-and-errors:

-When determining the primary working space, we saw many companies let people create different groups for working on Line and WeChat.
+When determining the primary communication tool, we saw many companies let people create different groups for working on Line and WeChat.

 But this is actually not a wise decision since both of these applications intend to serve more as a social and personal communication tool.
 When they are used for work-related purposes, it will be hard for employees to differentiate between personal life and work.
 This actually creates a huge impact on employees’ mentality and work efficiency, not to mention that it almost has no integration with other applications.

 Highly-customized Engineering Feature